somedatapacket/docs.humio.com/content/parsers/pipeline.md

 In the first clause of the case statement matches all event that have a field `hostname` with a value starts with `nginx` (e.g. `nginx-01`, `nginx.dev`) should all be forwarded to the upstream repository `nginx`.

-The second clause `service.name=*` matches anything that has a value for `service.name`, it then forwards the event based on the value of `service.name`.
+The second clause `service.name=*` matches anything that has a value in the `service.name` field, it then forwards the event based on the value of `service.name`.
 What is neat about the {{% function "forward" %}} function is that is only matches an event if there is an downstream repository with a matching name.